10 Things You Should Check Off Before Moving Abroad

 When moving to a new country, it’s important to solve your transportation issues and know how you will get to work, go shopping, and go out.
 Some countries have reliable, easy-to-use transportation systems, while others will require you to have our own personal vehicle.
 Be sure to research what your new country offers and understand how you will get around.
 If public transportation is an option, learn how to use the system and what payment (such as a card) is required.

 Laws are different in each country as well.
 In the UK, drivers drive on the other side of the road, and the rules of passing and turning are different as well.
 Different countries have different road signs, as well, so it’s important to understand the different traffic laws and rules of the road.
-As driving lwas are different, some countries are more dangerous to drive in than others.

 If private transportation is needed, make sure you know the best way to purchase a vehicle.
 You will need to have an international car insurance plan when driving abroad.
 You should look into if it includes political violence coverage, which protects damage to your car resulting from riots, strikes, and terrorism.
 You should also look into getting excess liability for supplemental coverage in case if third party liability purchased from local providers doesn’t provide enough coverage.